In genetics, it is an abnormality caused by the rearrangement of parts between non-homologous chromosomes.

 Non-reciprocal translocation involves the transfer of genes from one chromosome to another non-homologous chromosome.

-Robertson’s translocation is a type of translocation caused by breaks at or near the centromeres of two acrocentric chromosomes.
+Robertson’s translocation is caused by breaks at or near the centromeres of two acrocentric chromosomes.

-The reciprocal exchange of parts results in a large metacentric chromosome and an extremely small chromosome that can be lost from the body with little effect because it contains so few genes.
+The reciprocal exchange of parts results in a large metacentric chromosome and a tiny chromosome that can be lost from the body with little effect because it contains so few genes.

-The resulting karyotype in humans leaves only 45 chromosomes, as two chromosomes were fused.
-This does not have a direct effect on the phenotype, since the only genes in the short arms of the acrocentric ones are common to all of them and are present in a variable copy number (nucleolar organizing genes).
+In humans, the resulting karyotype leaves only 45 chromosomes, as two chromosomes were fused.
+This does not have a direct effect on the phenotype since the only genes in the short arms of the acrocentric ones are common to all of them and are present in a variable copy number (nucleolar organizing genes).

 Robertsonian translocations involving all acrocentric chromosome combinations have been seen.
 The most common translocation in humans involves chromosomes 13 and 14 and is seen in approximately 0.97 / 1000 newborns.